 BBTF stands in solidarity with Black Lives Matter

 Since its inception, BBTF's mission has been to disrupt the status quo by uplifting playwrights and empowering them to produce their own work in a safe and nurturing environment.
 In keeping with our core values, we've decided the best way to make a lasting impact in this industry is to transition into a festival for and about BIPOC playwrights and systemically marginalized communities.
-Toward that end, as we go forward, we will provide a stage for those theatre-makers to tell their stories, challenge the way see ourselves and raise the consciousness of audiences.
+Toward that end, as we go forward, we will provide a stage for those theatre-makers to tell their stories, challenge the way we see ourselves and raise the consciousness of our audiences.

 BBTF 2021 SEASON LINEUP

 RUN YOUR CURSOR OVER EACH IMAGE TO READ MORE

 Writers chosen to participate will see their new plays performed at least three times and will receive support from festival organizers, from promotion to critiques by a panel of playwrights and other theater professionals, as well as networking opportunities.

 Broadway Bound Theatre Festival is the only playwright-centric, curated theatre festival in New York City dedicated to creating a new brand of self-producing playwright ready and relevant to the modern theatre scene.